Black Sabbath: 1987–1990: Martin joins, The Eternal Idol, Headless Cross, and Tyr

 Black Sabbath released Headless Cross in April 1989, and it was also ignored by contemporary reviewers, although AllMusic contributor Eduardo Rivadavia gave the album four stars and called it "the finest non-Ozzy or Dio Black Sabbath album".
 Anchored by the number 62 charting single "Headless Cross", the album reached number 31 on the UK chart, and number 115 in the US Queen guitarist Brian May, a good friend of Iommi's, played a guest solo on the song "When Death Calls".
 Following the album's release the band added touring bassist Neil Murray, formerly of Colosseum II, National Health, Whitesnake, Gary Moore's backing band, and Vow Wow.

 The unsuccessful Headless Cross US tour began in May 1989 with openers Kingdom Come and Silent Rage, but because of poor ticket sales, the tour was cancelled after just eight shows.
 The European leg of the tour began in September, where the band were enjoying chart success.
 After a string of Japanese shows the band embarked on a 23 date Russian tour with Girlschool.
-Black Sabbath was one of the first bands to tour Russia, after Mikhail Gorbachev opened the country to western acts for the first time in 1989.
+Black Sabbath were one of the first bands to tour Russia, after Mikhail Gorbachev opened the country to western acts for the first time in 1989.

 The band returned to the studio in February 1990 to record Tyr, the follow-up to Headless Cross.
 While not technically a concept album, some of the album's lyrical themes are loosely based on Norse mythology.
 Tyr was released on 6 August 1990, reaching number 24 on the UK albums chart, but was the first Black Sabbath release not to break the Billboard 200 in the US The album would receive mixed internet-era reviews, with AllMusic noting that the band "mix myth with metal in a crushing display of musical synthesis", while Blender gave the album just one star, claiming that "Iommi continues to besmirch the Sabbath name with this unremarkable collection".
 The band toured in support of Tyr with Circus of Power in Europe, but the final seven United Kingdom dates were cancelled because of poor ticket sales.
 For the first time in their career, the band's touring cycle did not include US dates.